New Caledonian Storm-petrel expedition

 As well as the New Caledonian Storm-petrel, we saw plenty of other tropical seabirds including Tahiti Petrel, Providence Petrel, White-necked Petrel, Kermadec Petrel, Herald Petrel, Black-winged Petrel, Wedge-tailed Shearwater, Wilson's Storm-petrel, White-bellied Storm-petrel, Masked Booby and Red-footed Booby.

-As New Caledonia is amongst the priciest places on the planet, we asked each participant to contribute US$5,500, although the costs for 2016 have not yet been calculated.
+As New Caledonia is amongst the priciest places on the planet, we asked each participant to contribute US$5,500, although the costs for the next expedition have not yet been calculated.
 It is important to stress that this only covered the cost of food and lodging for the nights on the catamaran.
 Participants were responsible for their own flights, transfers plus accommodation and meals in Noumea, although we organised rooms at a reasonably priced downtown hotel.

 To read a copy of the article which was published in Birding World magazine and more photos of the storm-petrel, please click here.